openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/README.md

 Policy  | Description | Prerequisites
 ------- | ----------- | -------------
 [delete-kubeadmin](./authentication-user-management/delete-kubeadmin) | Validates the removal of the kubeadmin temporary user |
+[shorten-tokens](./authentication-user-management/authentication-user-management) | Validate that tokens are shorted than the defined lifespan period |

 ### Authorization
 Policy  | Description | Prerequisites